tableau/hyper-db/website/docs/sql/datatype/numeric.md

 zero will cause an underflow error.

 :::note
-32-bit floating points are only used with [database version 4](../../hyper-api/hyper_process#version 4) or newer.
+32-bit floating points were only introduced with [database version 4](../../hyper-api/hyper_process#version-4).
+Previously, all floating points used the 64-bit `double precision`.
 :::

 By default, floating point values are output in text form in their